-More 2019 agents will be added soon.
+More 2020 agents may be added soon.

 These one-on-one meetings are an amazing chance to pitch your book face-to-face with an agent, and get personal, individual feedback on your pitch/concept.
 If the agent likes your pitch, they’ll request to see part/all of your book — sending you straight past the slush pile.
 It also gives you an intimate chance to meet with an agent and pick their brain with any questions on your mind.